cases of COVID-19 among forcibly displaced people across 103 countries (as of December 2020).

-The UN Refugee Agency is scaling up health, water, sanitation and hygiene services to protect people forced to flee and their host communities during this international health emergency.
-UNHCR is closely with governments to ensure vulnerable displaced families are included in national preparation and response plans and supporting those who are experiencing economic hardship amidst the crisis.
+UNHCR has been scaling up health, water, sanitation and hygiene services and implementing prevention measures to protect refugees and host communities during this public health emergency.
+It is also working closely with governments to ensure vulnerable displaced families are included in national preparation and response plans - including vaccination allocation and distribution plans - and supporting those who are experiencing economic hardship during the crisis.

 A global pandemic requires a global response.
 With your support, we can prevent the coronavirus disease from spreading and save millions of vulnerable displaced families worldwide.